AccountsTransactions

 Linked Customer, Job, and Invoice Selector Flows

-How the customer, job, and invoice selector popups behave inside the transaction form.
+How the job selector, derived customer display, and invoice selector behave inside the transaction form.

 Job Selector